-On May 15, 2023, the Company announces it has signed a binding Term Sheet ("Term Sheet") and plans to complete an Option to Purchase Agreement ("Agreement") with Lahontan Gold Corp. ("Lahontan").
-Lahontan, subject to certain terms and conditions, will have the option ("Option") to acquire a 100% interest in the Company's Mindora Property, NV ("Mindora" or the "Property") by completing US\$1.8 million in cash and/or share payments and US\$1.4 million in work expenditures on the Property (total US\$3.2 million) over a seven-year period.
-Mindora is a gold, silver, and base metal exploration property located approximately 20 miles southeast of Hawthorne, NV and 10 miles southwest of Lahontan's Santa Fe Property, NV.
-The Property consists of 147 unpatented mining claims.
+On May 15, 2023, the Company announced it had signed a binding Term Sheet and planned to complete an Option to Purchase Agreement with Lahontan Gold Corp. ("Lahontan").
+Lahontan, subject to certain terms and conditions, will have the option to acquire a 100% interest in the Mindora Property by completing US\$1.8 million in cash and/or share payments and US\$1.4 million in work expenditures on the Property (total US\$3.2 million) over a seven-year period.